Resident Evil: Dead Aim

 Resident Evil: Dead Aim is a light gun shooter video game developed by Cavia and published by Capcom.
-It is the third Gun Survivor title in the Resident Evil series, and the fourth and final game in the Gun Survivor series.
-It is also the first in the franchise to feature first-person shooting and third-person movement seen in its predecessors in the Resident Evil series.
+It is the third Gun Survivor title in the Resident Evil series, and the fourth and final installment in the Gun Survivor series.
+It is also the third in the franchise to feature first-person shooting in the Resident Evil series.

 Gameplay

-Dead Aim uses a third-person view when moving, but switches to a first-person view when aiming and firing a weapon, with a dot in the center of the screen to help the player aim.
-It is one of the few Resident Evil games that allows the player to move while aiming, and the game also supports the PS2 light gun and USB mouse.
+Dead Aim uses a third-person view when moving and switches to a first-person view when aiming and firing a weapon, with a dot in the center of the screen to help the player aim.
+It is one of the few Resident Evil games that allows the player to move while aiming and supports using the PlayStation 2 light gun and USB mouse.

 Plot

 In 2002, 4 years after the events of Resident Evil 2, the Umbrella-owned ocean liner, Spencer Rain, has been infested by the t-Virus stolen from Umbrella's Paris lab by bioterrorist and former Umbrella employee Morpheus D. Duvall, and its secret Bio-Organic Weapon (BOW) cargo intentionally released.
-Morpheus holds the world hostage, with the U.S. and China at ransom for $5 billion - if they do not pay the money, his followers will launch missiles from an undisclosed silo with the warheads being replaced with the t-Virus.
-Bruce McGivern, a member of USSTRATCOM's "Anti-Umbrella Pursuit Investigation Team," a U.S. government task force with the sole purpose of taking down Umbrella, is sent in.
+Morpheus threatens to launch missiles loaded with the t-Virus from an undisclosed silo, unless the U.S. and China agree to his $5 billion ransom.
+Bruce McGivern, a member of USSTRATCOM's "Anti-Umbrella Pursuit Investigation Team", a U.S. government task force with the sole purpose of taking down Umbrella, is sent in.
 Alongside him is Fong Ling, sent by the Chinese MSS.
 Although they share the same goals and common enemy, their respective governments are against working together.

 During Bruce's investigation, he is found by Morpheus and held at gunpoint on the foredeck.
 A surprise attack by Fong Ling with a grenade allows Bruce to escape into the ship, with Morpheus being injured in the explosion.
-Morpheus, who is genderfluid, later infects themself with the experimental "t+G virus" in order to avoid an otherwise-fatal wound.
+Morpheus later infects himself with the experimental "t+G virus" in order to avoid an otherwise-fatal wound.
 The "t+G" virus alters Morpheus' body, with it outwardly developing more feminine attributes, with breasts and permanent high heels.
 After a brief encounter with the mutated Morpheus in the cargo hold, Bruce escapes, after being unable to harm Morpheus, into engineering with the aid of Fong Ling.
 Restoring power to parts of the ship and discovering important items, the two gain access to the bridge - with Bruce killing the infected captain in the search - to find that the Spencer Rain is on a collision course with a nearby island.
 Running outside to escape the ship, Bruce is forced to fight Tyrant 091, which had escaped containment before Bruce's encounter with Morpheus.
 Once it is defeated, Bruce jumps into the ocean and swims to the shore as the liner is destroyed.